SoftwareGuy/Ignorance/README.md

 ### Desktop

--   **x64 Windows editions, starting from Windows 7**
+-   **Windows 7, 8.1, 10 x64**
-    -   As of Ignorance 1.3.8, 32bit Windows Enet native blobs are no longer included.
-There was not enough reasoning to include 32bit native blobs since 32bit Windows is a platform that Unity is slowly phasing out.
-As such, if you really need 32bit native blobs then you can use my ENet-CSharp repositories' build system on your copy of 32bit Windows, or ask for a 32bit binary blob.
+    -   32bit (x86) Environments not supported. **Use 64bit instead.**

-    -   In addition to the above dot point, the only real places that I know of where 32bit is still common is Russia, Brazil and some other countries.
+    -   ARM64 Environments not currently supported (ie. Windows 10 on Raspberry Pi 4)

 -   **macOS 10.12 onwards**
     -   El Captain and below **ARE NOT** supported.

-    -   Compiled on a GitHub autobuilder Ubuntu instance.
+    -   Compiled on a GitHub autobuilder MacOS instance.

     -   Tested and confirmed working on High Sierra, Mojave, Catalina.
+Big Sur probably works too?

 -   **Linux x64**

-    -   x86_64 libraries are included, compiled on a GitHub autobuilder Ubuntu instance.
+    -   GCC-compiled x86_64 libraries are included, compiled on a Ubuntu buildbot.

     -   Should *just work* on various Linux distros, as long as they aren’t too exotic.
 Main testing has been done on Debian/Ubuntu/Fedora/CentOS/Arch.